abysshint/tor-control-panel/README.md

 * Ability to manage hidden services
 * Ability to use selected Entry nodes as Vanguards
 * Ability to add and configure the launch of pluggable transports
+* Ability to extract displayed data as text lists
-* Saving/Loading your lists of Entry, Middle, Exit and Exlude nodes
+* Saving/Loading your lists of Entry, Middle, Exit and Exсlude nodes
 * Automatic nodes selection based on user settings
 * Running multiple copies of the program with different profiles
 * Showing the Tor message log and saving it to a file